-14 Surprising Things That May Be Affecting Your Sex Drive
+14 Surprising Things May Affect Your Sex Drive

 There’s no bigger bummer than when something's affecting your sex drive and your libido is just not what you want it to do.
 On one end of the spectrum, there’s the hormone-driven horniness familiar to any teenager, which has distracted many a young mind and created many an inopportune boner.
 On the other end, there’s the crippling feelings of insecurity when your sex drive doesn’t match your partner’s.
 I think this is a particular issue for women, who are often told that their sexual needs don’t matter or that their low sex drives are unimportant.